Dev.Chan64's Blog

 (On-premise)

-Used Kubeless to replicate Lambda’s serverless architecture on-premise.
-Being Kubernetes-native allows for local execution and deployment via Helm, making it a viable alternative.
+To replicate Lambda’s serverless architecture on-premise, Kubeless was used.
+Its Kubernetes-native structure allows for Helm deployment and local execution, making it a viable alternative.

-MQTT Trigger-Based Automation ✅ Partially Applied Configured on-premise robots to receive cloud MQTT event messages and operate internally via ROS and Kubeless.
-Not applied to entire app deployment, experimentally introduced for core functions.
+MQTT Trigger Automation ✅ Partially Applied On-premise robots receive cloud MQTT event messages and operate internally using ROS and Kubeless.
+Not applied to entire app deployment, experimentally introduced for core features.

-Prometheus + Grafana ⚪ Experimentally Applied Configured some nodes with Prometheus collectors and attempted Grafana integration for visualization of message throughput and state metrics.
-Not essential for operation but considered for scalability and diagnostics.
+Prometheus + Grafana ⚪ Experimentally Applied Partial nodes configured with Prometheus collectors and tried integrating with Grafana for visualization of message throughput and status metrics.
+Not essential for operations but considered for scalability and diagnostics.

-Video Stream Messaging ❌ Excluded from Operational Deployment Initially designed to handle video frame messages via NATS, but excluded from actual operational structure due to bandwidth and real-time issues in a closed network environment.
+Video Stream Messaging ❌ Excluded from Operational Deployment Initially designed NATS-based frame-by-frame video message processing, but not included in actual operations due to bandwidth and real-time issues in a closed network environment.

-This approach of selecting technologically adapted alternatives and redesigning structures allowed us to maintain the original cloud-based development flow seamlessly on-premise.
+By choosing appropriate technology alternatives and redesigning structures, it was possible to maintain the original cloud-based development flow seamlessly even on-premise.

 Design Outcomes and Insights

-This design was not merely about changing technologies, but a structural experiment and tuning process to bridge the gap between the operational environment and technological structure.
+This design was not merely a task of changing technologies but a structural experiment and adjustment process that bridged the gap between the operational environment and technological structure.

-The overall results can be summarized from three perspectives:
+The overall results can be summarized from the following three perspectives:

 2. Coexistence Strategy of Automation and Manual Operation

-3. Designing Compromise Points Between Design Intent and Reality Constraints
+3. Designing Compromise Points between Design Intentions and Real Constraints

-This project is not just a simple combination of robot systems, messaging structures, and cloud technologies, but a philosophical realization of structural design aimed at maintaining the original development experience even within constraints.
+This project was not simply a combination of robotic systems, messaging structures, and cloud technologies, but a philosophical realization of structural design aimed at maintaining original development experiences within constraints.

-This case was not about a technical problem but about how to design the flow.
+This case was about how to design flows, not just a technological issue.

-The reason we could implement the development experience and operational structure, which seemed only possible in cloud environments, on-premise at almost the same level was because “we didn’t just replicate technology, we transplanted the experience.”
+The reason we could implement a development experience and operational structure, seemingly only possible in cloud environments, on-premise with almost the same level of functionality was because “we transplanted experiences, not just replicated technologies.”

-A true designer is someone who designs familiar flows to work in new environments.
+A true designer is someone who designs so that familiar flows can operate in new environments.

-That is, even if the structure changes, making sure the user’s experience does not change, that’s the power of design.
+That is, although the structure changes, keeping the user experience unchanged is the power of design.

 Future Possibilities

-This structure is not confined to a single project.
+This structure will not remain confined to a single project.

-Design is always a compromise with reality, but the way of that compromise should be such that it is imperceptible to the user.
-That is what we should aim for in structural perfection.
+Design is always a compromise considering reality, but the way we compromise should not be perceptible to users, which I believe is the structural completeness we should aim for.

 Go Home